Buddy Miles: Death and legacy

 At the age of 60, Buddy Miles died on February 26, 2008, at his home in Austin, Texas, with his family by his side.
 According to his website, he died of congestive heart disease.
 Miles was cremated, and there was no funeral.

 The day before Miles died, he heard Steve Winwood and Eric Clapton playing "Them Changes" at Madison Square Garden through his cell phone.
 "Them Changes" is now part of Clapton's set on tour as a tribute to Miles.
 The UK-based newspaper The Independent ran an almost full-page obituary in its Friday, February 29, 2008, edition.

 Asked how he would like to be remembered by the American music magazine Seconds in 1995, Miles simply said: "The baddest of the bad.
 People say I'm the baddest drummer.
 If that's true, thank you world."
 A memorial concert took place on March 30, 2008, at Threadgill's on Riverside Drive, South Austin that included performances by Bernie Worrell, The Family Stone Project, Doug Pinnick, Cyril Neville, The Sixth Chamber and surviving members of the Buddy Miles Express.

-On June 23, 2019, Buddy Miles was inducted into the National Rhythm and Blues Hall of Fame in Detroit, Michigan as a part of theBand of Gypsys, along with Jimi Hendrix and Billy Cox.
+On June 23, 2019, Buddy Miles was inducted into the National Rhythm and Blues Hall of Fame in Detroit, Michigan as a part of the Band of Gypsys, along with Jimi Hendrix and Billy Cox.

 On October 6, 2024, Buddy Miles was inducted into the National Rhythm and Blues Hall of Fame in Cleveland, Ohio as a solo artist.